Code is there to explain the comments to the computer.

 FROM course

-is loaded into memory.
-We know: we're repeating ourselves, but this is really
+entire table ‘course’ is loaded into working memory.
+We know: we're repeating

-essential knowledge if you want to be able to write good queries.
+ourselves, but this is really essential knowledge if you want to be able to

-clause is executed (if present).
-Only the rows that satisfy the condition in the WHERE
+Then the WHERE clause is executed (if present).
+Only the rows

-are kept.
-All other rows disappear from memory.
+other rows disappear from memory.
+Afterwards the

-some possibilities of WHERE
+at some possibilities of WHERE.

 You can test the code examples in the table ‘course’ of the schema ‘ucllcatalogue’ (or in your own version of this table in your personal schema).